 Complaints regarding long vehicles (measuring 7.5 metres or longer) which do not exceed 4.5 tonne, standing on a road in a traffic area for more than 1 hour, are to be referred to Queensland Police (under Section 200 of Transport Operations (Road Use Management - Road Rules) Regulation 2009 on the Queensland Transport website.

 To help keep our residential streets accessible, restrictions apply to long term truck and heavy or long vehicle parking.
-View the factsheet [358KB] for more information.
+Please see the attached Truck Factsheet for further information.

 Many popular areas of the Noosa Shire have marked parking bays that are time limited.
 You should not leave your vehicle for longer than the time displayed.